Robotmurlock/MATF-NI-Mapper/README.md

 - `setosa` cluster which is isolated from `versicolor` and `virginica`
 - `virginica` and `versicolor` clusters which are not isolated from each other.

-On image on the right we can see entropies of those nodes and expect those two classes to mix when applying trained classification model.
+On image on the right we can see entropies of the nodes and expect classes `virginica` and `versicolor` to mix when applying trained a classification model while `setosa` should be easily learned to be separated by the model.

 We could also make another plot after training model to see model certainty i.e. where model is not sure which class